equinix-labs/terraform-equinix-metal-k3s/README.md

 <h3>Manually defining a Cluster, or adding a new cluster pool</h3>

-To create a cluster manually, in `3-cluster-inventory.tf` (this is ignored by git--your initial cluster setup is in `2-clusters.tf`, and is tracked), instantiate a new `cluster_pool` module:
+To create a cluster manually, in `cluster-inventory.tf` (this is ignored by git--your initial cluster setup is in `clusters.tf`, and is tracked), instantiate a new `cluster_pool` module:

 ```
 module "manual_cluster" {